netlify-templates/victor-hugo/site/content/_index.md

     homelessness, and to support the people who are currently experiencing homelessness.
 You can find out more about support services and how you can help through [Street Support Network](http://streetsupport.net).
-  heading: What else is happening in Manchester around homelessness?
+  heading: What else is happening?
 ---